Lisa Nandy: Political positions

-Politico has stated that she is on the "centre left" of the Labour party, and is a "clear break from Corbynism, and Paul Bristow has said that Nandy is "refreshingly untribal".
-Jon Cruddas has stated that Nandy is on the "authentic soft left" of the party.
+Politico has stated that she is on the "centre left" of the Labour Party, and is a "clear break from Corbynism".
+The Conservative MP Paul Bristow described Nandy as being "refreshingly untribal".
+Nandy's fellow Labour Party MP Jon Cruddas has said that Nandy is on the "authentic soft left" of the party.

-She has supported Labour's position as an internationalist party, supported remaining in the EU, supported a "soft" Brexit in opposition to a second Brexit referendum, and supported immigration into the UK.
+She has supported Labour's position as an internationalist party, supported remaining in the EU, and supported a "soft" Brexit in opposition to a second Brexit referendum.

-On the Israeli–Palestinian conflict, she supports a two-state solution and opposes the "Trump peace plan" and Israeli occupation of the West Bank, noting her support for the Palestinian right of return, while also opposing the Boycott, Divestment and Sanctions movement and supporting the right of the Jewish people to self-determination.
+On the Israeli–Palestinian conflict, Nandy has supported a two-state solution and opposed the "Trump peace plan" and Israeli occupation of the West Bank.
+She supports the Palestinian right of return, while also opposing the Boycott, Divestment and Sanctions movement and supporting the right of the Jewish people to self-determination.

 Nandy supports "ethical interventionism" and states that although she supports working towards peace, she is "not a pacifist".
 She has also cited Robin Cook's speech in 1997 on "ethical foreign policy" as an influence on her beliefs, and the UK intervention in Sierra Leone in 2000 as an example of ethical interventionism.
 She voted against UK airstrikes in Syria in 2015, opposed UK arms exports to Saudi Arabia, the assassination of Qasem Soleimani and the Iraq War.

 She criticised China's record on human rights and called for sanctions on Chinese officials.
 She criticised Russia's record on human rights and the Salisbury poisoning and also former Labour leader Jeremy Corbyn's positions on Russia for standing "with the Russian government, and not with the people it oppresses".

 In 2019, the International Court of Justice in The Hague ruled that the United Kingdom must transfer the Chagos Archipelago to Mauritius as they were not legally separated from the latter in 1965.
-Nandy, in a letter to UK Foreign Secretary Dominic Raab said the UK position "is damaging to Britain’s reputation, undermines your credibility and moral authority and sets a damaging precedent that others may seize upon to undermine UK national interests, and those of our allies, in other contexts or maritime disputes”.
+Nandy, in a letter to Foreign Secretary Dominic Raab said the UK's position "is damaging to Britain's reputation, undermines your credibility and moral authority and sets a damaging precedent that others may seize upon to undermine UK national interests, and those of our allies, in other contexts or maritime disputes".

-On the issue of the Trump presidency, Nandy has said that the UK should "engage" with Donald Trump, to "have the argument" with him.
-She has also stated that she would oppose signing a trade deal with the US unless it ratifies the Paris Agreement, which the US withdrew from under Trump's presidency.
+During the first presidency of Donald Trump, when Nandy was running for Labour leadership, she said that the UK should "engage" with Donald Trump, to "have the argument" with him.
+She also said that she would oppose signing a trade deal with the United States unless it ratified the Paris Agreement, from which the US withdrew under Trump's presidency.

+Selected publications

 Personal life

 Nandy's partner, Andy Collis, is a public relations consultant.
-She has a son, born in Wigan Infirmary in April 2015.
+She has a son, born in April 2015 at Wigan Infirmary Hospital.

-She is a member of the Unite Union.
+She is a member of Unite the Union.